CognitiveBurden/CodingWithABaby/README.md

 1. Verify titles in outline match the titles on main slides
 2. Verify icons match in outline and title slides
-2. Add the Title bar to outline slide
+2. Screen Time Break Down should be only a bar chart look at pg 10 of 0-8 report
 3. Check the darkness on the light text throughout the slide deck
 4. Change debugging in production slide to match a normal slide and use the pregnancy icon as main icon b/c this is confusing on where you are in the presentation
 5. Pictures of me and the boys